swizzin/docs.swizzin.ltd/docs/dev/structure.md

 Each update statement is required to have the following implemented:
 - Conditional checks whether execution is necessary (exceptions apply, but discussed at PR-time)
-  - In general, this would usually consist of
+  - In general, this would usually consist of:
     1. Top-level check for whether an application is installed
     2. Per-segment check whether the conditions for the update are present
 - A comment describing the condition for the update to trigger
   - Any further context should be provided
 - Handled echos